Argentines erupt in joy after epic World Cup final

 “I’m very happy, we really deserved this.
 The team suffered quite a bit, but it recovered as time went on,” said Josefina Villalba, a 55-year-old nanny who joined hundreds of fans at one of the many public plazas where giant screens were set up to watch the long-awaited match.

-Millions of Argentine cried, yelled and hugged as they followed the game, which was a rollercoaster of emotions.
+Millions of Argentines cried, yelled and hugged as they followed the game, which was a roller coaster of emotions.

 “I feel an immense happiness in my heart because this is the first World Cup I truly enjoy,” Hector Quinteros, a 34-year-old security guard, said as his eyes welled up with tears.
 “This always happens.
 They always make us suffer.”